ahohmann/doc/notes/vim.md

 :nnoremap <leader>ev :vsplit $MYVIMRC<cr>
 :nnoremap <leader>sv :source $MYVIMRC<cr>
 ```

-The fancy `noremap` map command means (as I also learned from "Learn Vimscript
-the Hard Way") non-recursive mapping in normal mode, where the "non-recursive"
-refers to the fact that the keys used in the key binding will have their
-original meaning and not the one defined in some other mapping.

 I also mapped `<c-s>` to the write command, because I'm used to it (at least
 outside of emacs):